mattiasaxell/mattiasaxell.github.io/_posts/2016-01-04-get-your-motor-runnin.markdown

 <h2 class="section-heading">What have I Done Today?</h2>

 - Caught up with majority of e-mails, sent more that came.
-- Made
-- Continued organnizing contact data for all public bodies.
+- Continued organizing contact data for all public bodies.

 <h2 class="section-heading">What Tools have I Used?</h2>